Bad Credit Bridging Loans

 Key features of bad credit bridging loans include quick approval processes, flexible terms, and the ability to borrow against property or other valuable assets.

-These loans typically last from a few weeks to 24 months, providing a rapid financial solution when time is of the essence.
+These loans typically last from a few months to 24 months, providing a rapid financial solution when time is of the essence.

 What is a Bad Credit Bridging Loan?